 Toothaches are often caused by cavities.
 The solution is to go to a dentist open on Saturday for dental fillings.
 Do fillings hurt?
 You’ll feel no cavity-filling pain.
-And you can choose between amalgam, which contain mercury, fillings and porcelain fillings.
-With our dentist that accept medicaid, you should feel no pain after tooth fillings, although your teeth may be a little sensitive after filling.
+And you can choose between amalgam, which contains mercury, fillings, and porcelain fillings.
+With our team of dentists, you should feel no pain after tooth fillings, although your teeth may be a little sensitive after filling.
 But that’s just temporary.

 You no longer have to dread having a cavity.
 No more do you have to ask, “Do fillings hurt?”
 The answer is a resounding “No!”
 Modern family dentistry has new, simple methods to make this process as pain-free and quick as possible.
 And knowing what to expect often reduces your anxiety.

 To treat a cavity and keep it from compromising your tooth’s health, your dentist removes the decayed portion of the tooth and fills in the area to make the tooth whole again.
 Dental fillings can also repair cracked or broken teeth, and to build teeth back up that have been worn down due to age or grinding.

 Types of Dental Fillings